hollenstein/xlsxreport/README.md

 If you have any feature requests, suggestions, or bug reports, please feel free to open an issue on the [GitHub issue tracker](https://github.com/hollenstein/xlsxreport/issues).

 You don't know how to use the library, or you have a question?
 Please feel free to contact us via email or on GitHub.
 We are happy to help you get started with XlsxReport and answer any questions you might have.

+## How to cite

+If you use XlsxReport to generate Excel reports for your research or publications, please include the following citation and consider giving the project a star on GitHub.

+> Hollenstein, D. M., & Hartl, M. (2025). hollenstein/xlsxreport: v0.1.0 (0.1.0).
+Zenodo. https://doi.org/10.5281/zenodo.15129819